karfous/pktFragments/subassemblies/NumberFromSlope/Readme.md

 # Number from profile

+Experimental subassembly.

 ## Usage

-Experimental subassembly.
 Do you want to set parameters graphically with profile?
 Now you can, just target the subassembly to a profile and use multiplier to edit the targeted elevation into desired number.

 ### Example

-You can set up superelevation with profile.
+### Superelevation by profile

 Just target the subassembly to desired profile and reference its output to other subassemblies.
+You can create a "superelevation" definition with profiles close to height zero.
+For example height = 3 m will be then multiplied by 0.01 and the output will be 3% .
+Like superelevation.

-It would be more convenient than using supperelevation graph.
+It would be more convenient than using supperelevation graph which can be tricky to edit.

+### Other ...

-Or you can set up width of a pavements ... use your imagination.
+Or you can set up width of a pavements with profile... use your imagination.

 ## Parameters